utdata/rwd-mastery-assignments/regular-expressions/rubric-wb.md

 - You can use a "numeric range" to limit which digits you are looking for.
 The [first three paragraphs of this tutorial](https://www.regular-expressions.info/numericranges.html) explain that concept.
 - If you are done looking for specific/ranges of numbers in your pattern, then consider what the next "character" should be in your pattern if you don't want another digit.
 - Since we are using the "Text contains regex" condition, you don't have to build a pattern to match the entire field.
 You can just build the filter until get the matches you need, then stop.

+## Turning in the assignment

+Share your Workbench workflow with me as a collaborator and turn in the URL in the Canvas assignment.